 There are three graphite renderings of lace doilies titled, ALENCON LACE.
 The maker of this lace was particularly skilled in the art of making the connections between the various stitches invisible.
 Saint Therese’s mother was known to be particularly gifted in this special art form.

 The image of lace throughout the show metaphorically illustrates the fragility of bonds to our fellows and to faith itself.
 The negative space representing Absence - the threads and knots Presence - which together create a pattern that weaves experiences of joy and suffering into something hopefully beautiful.

 2001 - LOVE'S LYRIC

-There are two pieces in this suite I would describe as iconology of the canticle to be understood as a call of Divine Love to an individual soul.
-The work titled The Bride, recalls Dante’s upward spiraling journey of the soul described in both The Divine Comedy and La Vita Nuova.
+The are two works in the group that transcribe the Canticle as a Divine call of love to wed an individual soul.
+The Bride, recalls Dante’s Divine Comedy and La Vita Nuova which have descriptions of an upward spiraling journey for the individual soul toward Heaven.
 And Beyond the Dull Voices references the end of the fourth chapter of James Joyce’s book, Portrait of the Artist as a Young Man.
 It is in this section of the book that the young Stephen Dedalus has an epiphanic vision.
 The vision reveals to him that his souls genuine calling is to be a writer and not a priest.
 In his book, The Aesthetics of Chaosmos; The Middle Ages of James Joyce , Umberto Eco writes that after this event Stephen (Joyce) truly becomes “a priest of the eternal imagination, transmuting the daily bread of experience into the radiant body of everliving life”.